dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 3. Install the [Oracle VM VirtualBox Extensions Pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) to support USB devices and webcam pass-through from host to guest

-4. Search the Ubuntu software catalog to find the `terminal` program, then pin it to the start bar
+4. Search the Ubuntu software catalog to find the `terminal` program, then pin it to the start bar for easy access

 5. Run administrative commands as the root user using `sudo`

-6. Use `apt-get` to refresh the package repository and install the latest Ubuntu software updates
+6. Use `apt-get` to refresh the package repository and install the latest Ubuntu updates

 7. Install a USB video camera and test its operation using the [Cheese Webcam Booth](https://wiki.gnome.org/Apps/Cheese) and the [Video for Linux](http://www.linuxtv.org/) utilities